It doesn’t get much worse that this in tech.

 Optimists might say sales of the Q10 smartphone with a qwerty keyboard could yet tick up; the model still isn’t available in New Zealand.
 I can’t see that making much difference.
 Nor do I put my faith in the A10 smartphone due later this year, which some say will be the most advanced phone when it arrives.
 We might as well be waiting for Godot.

-On the other hand BlackBerry has made smart moves to position as a software and services business specialising in mobile device management, The brand and the technologies are particularly appealing to large corporations struggling to deal with BYOD strategies and the proliferation of devices.
+On the other hand BlackBerry has made smart moves to become a software and services business specialising in mobile device management, The brand and the technologies are particularly appealing to large corporations struggling to deal with BYOD strategies and device proliferation.

 In recent weeks the company announced plans to put the BlackBerry Messenger on Android and iOS devices.
 It also said it will offer its BlackBerry Secure Work Space on these mobile operating systems.
 What you could be seeing is the start of a new business model.